August 1st - Sonoma Valley, California

 The East Coast is now far behind us as we make our way back to the West Coast.
 We left Denver this morning at 2am in order to have as much time as

-since Frank and I had recently been to Chicago and had such fun there.
-We spent the night at the good old local Flying J and will spend tomorrow with the
+Frank and I had recently been to Chicago and had such fun there.
+We spent the night at the good old local Flying J and will spend tomorrow with the Kings as

-Kings as well.
+well.
 It was great catching up and just hanging out with lifelong friends.
 Kari and I met at age 5 and have been close friends ever since.
-It's great
+It's great when you can

 July 18th - Boise, Idaho